Lecturer in Middle East Studies and the Five College Initiative

 Ph.D., M.A., The University of Arizona Tucsan

 May George holds a doctoral degree in education from the University of Arizona with a focus on bilingual education.
 After receiving her doctorate, she held two prestigious postdoctoral fellowships, an Andrew Mellon Fellowship and a Fredrick Douglas Fellow, to support her continued research on bilingual education.
 George has more than 20 years of teaching experience in higher education nationally and internationally.
 She has also worked with the United Nation Missions in Kurdistan, Iraq, to educate women.
+In addition to being a lecturer, she is also currently the Arabic summer program coordinator and an instructor the Summer Language Institute at the University of Chicago.

 George’s research interests center on classroom pedagogy, new trends in foreign language teaching in relation to area studies, and communicative approach in relation to technology use.
 Her research in bilingual education is related to the pedagogy of acquiring a second language, focusing on intentions, culture and profession.
 She also examines how the process of teaching happens in actual classroom settings and explores the role of inference in students’ learning as well as the cognitive processes involved.
 She has also conducted research on classroom tension and student behaviors in relation to new tasks to which they are exposed during the teaching process.